Forthoney/Forthoney.github.io/about_me.md

 In [hanja](https://en.wikipedia.org/wiki/Hanja), my name is 聖憲.
 It's roughly equivalent to wise/holy law.
 A fortune teller said it was a good name; go figure.

 ## Pets
+I have two snails and one roly-poly.
+They are really really small - roughly a third of the size of my pinky fingernail - and I'm not sure I'll keep them in the long term so they have no names yet.
+Open to ideas though!

-I have three gastropods: one snail and two slugs.
-They are named Ibuprofen, NyQuil, and DayQuil.
+I used to have three gastropods: one snail and two slugs.
+They were named Ibuprofen, NyQuil, and DayQuil.
+I had to release them after graduating from Brown as gastropods cannot cross state borders without a permit :(

 I strongly believe gastropods (i.e. snails and slugs) make for wonderful pets because they are the only pet I have found so far which check all the boxes below.
 1. Does not smell bad
 1. Does not get sick easily
 1. Does not require a lot of space